lukasrosenberger/academic/index.md

 Contact: [lukas.rosenberger(a)econ.lmu.de](mailto:lukas.rosenberger@econ.lmu.de)

 <!--
-In my dissertation, I tackle the question "Why isn't the whole world developed?" from the perspective of Europe: How did Europe became developed in the first place?
-In context of France in the Enlightenment and Industrial Revolution, I establish novel facts which inform leading growth theories and big debates in economic history.
+In my dissertation, I tackle the question "Why isn't the whole world developed?" from the perspective of Europe: How did Europe become developed in the first place?
+In the context of France in the Enlightenment and Industrial Revolution, I establish novel facts which inform leading growth theories and big debates in economic history.
 -->